edsol-adm/mindmaster-app/README.md

 # MindMaster: Psychology Literacy App for Mental Resilience

+**MindMaster** is developed for all children in **Primary Grades 1–6**—but is especially valuable for **girls**, who often face heightened emotional, social, and structural challenges that affect their mental well-being.

-**MindMaster** is an open-source educational platform designed to equip children with essential psychological knowledge and tools to strengthen their mental resilience.
-Through gamified learning, digital journaling, and interactive lessons, children explore key concepts like self-efficacy, mindfulness, and emotional regulation—all in an age-appropriate and engaging format.
+It is an open-source educational platform designed to equip primary-level learners—particularly girls and those in underserved communities—with foundational psychological knowledge and emotional tools to build mental resilience.

+Through gamified lessons, interactive reflection, and digital journaling, MindMaster helps children explore concepts like self-efficacy, mindfulness, and emotional regulation in an age-appropriate and inclusive way.

+Girls often face unique emotional and structural challenges—ranging from higher risks of anxiety and depression to barriers in accessing mental health support.
+MindMaster is designed to address these inequities early, empowering girls with tools to build confidence, express emotions safely, and develop psychological resilience.

+To ensure broad accessibility, the platform can be deployed **online or offline via Local Server Deployment**, enabling use in low-connectivity environments such as rural schools or community centers.
+This makes MindMaster a powerful, scalable solution for advancing gender equity in mental health literacy and early emotional support.

 ---

 ## 🌱 Purpose

-MindMaster promotes emotional wellbeing, mental health literacy, and academic resilience among primary school-aged children.
-The app is designed with inclusivity and accessibility in mind, enabling use in low-resource settings with limited internet or device access.
+MindMaster promotes emotional wellbeing, psychological literacy, and academic resilience among children aged 6–12.
+By combining technology with evidence-based pedagogy, the platform supports early intervention and lifelong mental health awareness.

+The solution is intentionally designed to serve girls and marginalized children who often face systemic barriers to mental health support.
+To address the digital divide, MindMaster is designed to operate in both **online and offline modes**—using **Local Server Deployment** technology to function without internet access.
+This ensures children—especially girls in marginalized and remote communities—can benefit from quality digital learning environments, regardless of infrastructure limitations.
+The platform supports caregivers, educators, and humanitarian organizations in nurturing emotional growth with tools that are inclusive, adaptable, and community-ready.

 ---